-AVERT TUTORIAL EPA launched its new on-demand training on how to use its Avoided Emissions and generation tool (AVERT).
-AVERT estimates the potential of energy efficiency/renewable energy (EE/RE) programs to displace electricity system-related SO2, NOx, and CO2 emissions in the continental United States.
-The tool can be used to evaluate county, state and regional level emissions displaced by energy efficiency and renewable energy programs without the need to specialized resources or electricity system expertise.
+AVERT TUTORIAL This training provides an overview of EPA's Avoided Emissions and generation tool (AVERT).
+AVERT estimates the potential of energy efficiency/renewable energy programs to displace electricity system-related SO2, NOx, and CO2 emissions in the continental United States.
+The tool can be used to evaluate county, state, and regional level emissions displaced by energy efficiency and renewable energy programs without the need of specialized resources or electricity system expertise.

-FEMP Training Search Tool FEMP recently launched the FEMP Training Search, a web tool that lists free training opportunities to help agencies meet federal energy, water, and sustainability laws and requirements.
+FEMP TRAINING SEARCH TOOL FEMP Training Search is a web tool that lists free training opportunities to help agencies meet federal energy, water, and sustainability laws and requirements.
 The new search tool provides options to easily find and select training offerings by topic area, topic series, course format and type, and by level of difficulty-introductory (101), intermediate (201), and advanced (301).

-EPA TMDL AND NPDES PERMIT TRAINING EPA developed three web-based training modules on topics related to TMDLs and NPDES permitting.
+EPA TMDL AND NPDES PERMIT TRAINING EPA developed three web-based training modules on topics related to Total Maximum Daily Loads (TMDLs) and National Pollutant Discharge Elimination System (NPDES) permitting.
 The presentations are intended for TMDL developers and NPDES permitting staff to gain a better understanding of TMDL implementation through NPDES permits.
 Each module is offered as a recorded presentation that enables participants to review the material on demand in a self-paced environment.
 The modules are also available as unrecorded PowerPoint presentations with slides and scripts.
 Each recorded session is approximately two hours long.